María Francisca de Sales Portocarrero, 16th Duchess of Peñaranda: Life and family

-She was the elder daughter of Cipriano de Palafox y Portocarrero, 8th Count of Montijo and 15th Duke of Peñaranda de Duero, and his wife, María Manuela Kirkpatrick (daughter of the Scottish-born U.S. consul to Málaga), who provided inspiration for Prosper Mérimée's novella Carmen.
+María Francisca was born in 1825, the elder daughter of Cipriano de Palafox y Portocarrero, 8th Count of Montijo and 15th Duke of Peñaranda de Duero, and his wife, María Manuela Kirkpatrick (daughter of the Scottish-born U.S. consul to Málaga), who provided inspiration for Prosper Mérimée's novella Carmen.
 Her younger sister, Eugenia, married French emperor Napoleon III in 1853 and became Empress consort of the French.

 While she was a child, her family moved to France.
 After her father's death in 1839, her mother moved back to Spain with the two girls.
 Her mother was desperate to get her and Eugenia married off, and the sisters became condescendingly known as las condesitas by Madrid society.

 The 16th Marquis of Alcañices asked his eldest son, José Osorio y Silva (later the 9th Duke of Sesto), to take charge of introducing the sisters into society.
 He ended up falling in love with María, and the two remained friends after her marriage.
 To get closer to María, he became friends with Eugenia.
 However, Eugenia fell in love with him, and when she found out that her love was not requited, she attempted suicide with a concoction of phosphorus and milk.